 - 3.6.1.
-Do not takeoff with less than RCR 12.
-OG/CCs may waive this to RCR 8.
-(T-3). - 3.6.2.
+Do not takeoff if the RCR is less than 12.
+OG/CCs may waive this to RCR 8. - 3.6.2.
 On training missions, do not takeoff if the computed takeoff roll exceeds 80 percent of the available runway.
-(T-3).
-For single-ship takeoffs, if the single-ship computed mil-power takeoff distance exceeds one-half of the available runway, takeoff using afterburner (T-3). - 3.6.3.
-When operating from airfields equipped with a compatible, remotely operated cable, ensure the departure end cable is raised for all takeoffs and landings, unless another departure end cable is in place.
-(T-3). - 3.6.4.
-Use a minimum of 10 seconds (15 seconds when using afterburners) takeoff interval between aircraft or elements.
-(T-3). - 3.6.5.
-Use a minimum of 20 seconds takeoff interval when carrying live air-to-surface ordnance (not applicable [N/A] for 20mm ammunition) or when performing a trail departure.
-(T-3). - 3.6.6.
-Pilots will steer toward the center of the runway at the start of the takeoff roll.
-(T-3). - 3.6.7.
-OG/CCs may approve intersection takeoffs, if aircrew have calculated TOLD for the takeoff distance available. - 3.6.8.
-Do not takeoff over any raised web barrier (e.g., MA-1A, 61QS11) or loose/slack cable (e.g., BAK-12/13/14). - 3.6.9.
-Suspected hot brake speeds. - 3.6.9.1.
-Unit commanders will ensure Suspected Hot Brake speeds are re-calculated during Hot Pit or Quick Turn operations using the TO 1F-15E-1CL-1 Brake Energy Limits Chart (T-3). - 3.6.9.2.
-A takeoff abort made when adequate brake cooling time is not met (usually within one hour of a previous landing) can place the aircraft into the Brake Energy Caution Zone with brake applications as low as 80 knots (see TO 1F-15E-1, Section 5).
-Use the following guidance: (T-3). - 3.6.9.2.1.
+For single-ship takeoffs, if the single-ship computed mil-power takeoff distance exceeds one-half of the available runway, takeoff using afterburner. - 3.6.3.
+When operating from airfields equipped with a compatible, remotely operated cable, ensure the departure end cable is raised for all takeoffs and landings, unless another departure end cable is in place. - 3.6.4.
+Use a minimum of 10 seconds (15 seconds when using afterburners) takeoff interval between aircraft or elements. - 3.6.5.
+Use a minimum of 20 seconds takeoff interval when carrying live air-to-surface ordnance (N/A for 20mm ammunition) or when performing a trail departure. - 3.6.6.
+Pilots will steer toward the center of the runway at the start of the takeoff roll. - 3.6.7.
+OG/CCs may approve intersection takeoffs. - 3.6.8.
+Do not takeoff over any raised web barrier (e.g. MA-1A, 61QS11) or loose/slack cable (e.g. BAK-12/13/14).

+3.6.9.
+Suspected Hot Brake Speeds.

+- 3.6.9.1.
+Unit commanders will ensure Suspected Hot Brake speeds are re-calculated during Hot Pit or Quick Turn operations using TO 1F-15E-1-2-1CL-1 Brake Energy Limits Chart. - 3.6.9.2.
+A takeoff abort made when adequate brake cooling time is not met (usually within one hour of a previous landing) can place the aircraft into the Brake Energy Caution Zone with brake applications as low as 80 knots (TO 1F-15E-1-2-1, Flight Manual--F-15E Section 5).
+Use the following guidance: - 3.6.9.2.1.
 Absorbed energy from landings made one hour or less prior to subsequent takeoffs will be added in full. - 3.6.9.2.2.
 Use a maximum of 20 million foot-pounds to calculate the abort speed where suspected hot brakes will be declared.